Top 10 Places to See in Morocco

 Fes: A Journey Back in Time

 When visiting Fes, it’s like stepping back in time.
-If you’re even somewhat interested in history or culture, this is one among the top 10 things to do in Morocco.
+If you’re even somewhat interested in history or culture, this is one among the Top 10 Places to See in Morocco..

 There’s the historic district of Fes El Bali and the more modern Fes El Jadid.
 Among the many historic landmarks that make up Fes El Bali’s status as a UNESCO World Heritage Site is the Al Quaraouiyine Mosque and University, which dates back to the 9th century and is often regarded as the world’s oldest continuously operating institution.